 As she turns sixteen, Rebecca starts to write a diary.
 Returning for another term at Brangwyn girl’s boarding school, she looks forward to seeing her best friend Lucy Blake again.
 She meets Ernessa Block, the girl in the room across the hallway.
 Rebecca becomes upset when Lucy seems to prefer spending all of her time with Ernessa rather than her.
 Rebecca soon comes to discover strange things about Ernessa – how she is seen walking through the grounds at night, how she never appears to eat and how her room is filled with moths.
 As Rebecca becomes obsessed with finding more about who Ernessa is, Lucy becomes more anorexic and appears to give up eating too.
 Rebecca comes to believe that Ernessa is draining the life from Lucy.

 The film version of The Moth Diaries comes from a host of international companies.
-It is written and directed by Canadian director Mary Harron who gained a reputation with films such as I Shot Andy Warhol (1996) based on the lifestory of 1960s radical Valerie Solanas, the blackly funny adaptation of Brett Easton Ellis’s American Psycho (2000) and the biopic of the legendary pin-up girl The Notorious Bettie Page (2006), all of which have enjoyed a well above average degree of acclaim.
+It is written and directed by Canadian director Mary Harron who gained a reputation with films such as I Shot Andy Warhol (1996) based on the lifestory of 1960s radical Valerie Solanas, the blackly funny adaptation of Brett Easton Ellis’s American Psycho (2000), the biopic of the legendary pin-up girl The Notorious Bettie Page (2006) and subsequent to this Charlie Says (2018) about the Manson Killings.
+All of these have enjoyed a well above average degree of acclaim.

 As a film, The Moth Diaries seems to take up the challenging idea of rewriting J. Sheridan Le Fanu’s classic lesbian vampire story Carmilla (1872) for the Twilight crowd.
 There have been numerous adaptations of Carmilla on screen before, including Carl Dreyer’s Vampyr (1932), Roger Vadim’s Blood and Roses (1960), Terror in the Crypt (1963), the trilogy of Hammer films beginning with The Vampire Lovers (1970), The Blood-Spattered Bride (1972) and Carmilla (tv movie, 1989).